Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Data

 \subsection{Imagery}

 Our dataset consists of 1,516 ground truth Indiana CAFO coordinates validated by the Environmental Working Group (EWG).
-At each location, we queried the Planet Labs API for 4-band (red, green, blue, and near-infrared) imagery from between January 1, 2019 and December 31, 2019, requiring that each be at least 95\% free of cloud cover.
+At each location, we queried the Planet Labs API for 4-band (red, green, blue, and near-infrared) imagery between January 1, 2019 and December 31, 2019, requiring that each be at least 95\% clear (e.g., of cloud cover and cloud shadows).
 This yielded roughly 80 to 130 images per location, with 175,736 images total.
-Due to the cloud cover filter, images were less frequent in January, February, and December, and most frequent in the summer (see Figure~\ref{fig:image_counts_and_ndvi}a).
+Due to the cloud cover filter, images were less frequent in January, February, and December, and most frequent in the summer (see Figure~\ref{fig:image_counts_and_ndvi}).
 We clipped each resulting scene to a centered 600m$\times$600m (200$\times$200 pixel) area, and discarded those with over 15\% missing pixel values (missing pixels occur if the image was on the edge of the area being considered).
+Overall, post-processing removed just over 30,000 images, leaving 145,053 corresponding to 1,513 final locations.